COCO Clinic has been named an official XERF Heavy User.

 What is XERF?

-XERF is a monopolar radiofrequency (RF) lifting treatment that stimulates collagen deep in the skin without surgery.
-Using Cynosure Lutronic's device, RF heat acts on collagen in the dermis and subcutaneous layer — first producing immediate firmness right after treatment as collagen contracts, then gradual lifting over the following 2–3 months as new collagen builds up.
+XERF is a monopolar radiofrequency (RF) lifting treatment that stimulates collagen production within the skin.
+Made by Cynosure Lutronic, it uses RF heat to act on collagen in the dermis and subcutaneous layer: immediately after treatment, collagen contraction produces a sense of firmness, and over the following two to three months newly formed collagen creates gradual lifting.

-- It is performed in shot units — typically 300 / 600 / 900 shots, with a dedicated Eye XERF for the eye area.
+- Treatment is measured in shots — typically 300 / 600 / 900, with a dedicated Eye XERF for the periorbital area.

-- Downtime is minimal; aside from slight redness right after, you can return to daily life the same day.
+- Downtime is minimal; aside from slight redness right after treatment, normal daily activity is possible.

 Theory and know-how built from the start

-I have attended most of the major symposiums since XERF first launched.
-Building on that theoretical foundation and the know-how accumulated in real practice, I continue to perform XERF treatments actively today.
+I have attended most of the major symposia since XERF was first launched.
+Building on that theoretical grounding and the know-how accumulated in actual practice, I continue to perform XERF treatments actively today.

 Why XERF is special, part one — 6.78MHz & 2MHz dual frequency

-XERF breaks from the single-wavelength (6.78MHz) approach long treated as "standard" in RF lifting, adding a 2MHz wavelength for dual-frequency operation.
-RF penetrates deeper at lower frequencies (penetration depth is inversely proportional to the square root of frequency), and XERF uses this principle to divide the roles of its two wavelengths.
+XERF departs from the single wavelength (6.78MHz) long treated as a given in RF lifting, adding a 2MHz wavelength for dual-frequency delivery.
+Because lower frequencies penetrate more deeply (penetration depth is inversely proportional to the square root of frequency), XERF divides the roles of the two wavelengths on this principle.

-- 6.78MHz concentrates heat locally along the fibrous septa of the dermis and subcutis, refining firmness and skin texture across a broad area.
+- 6.78MHz concentrates heat locally along the dermis and the fibrous septa, refining firmness and texture across broad areas.

-- 2MHz penetrates deeper and wider, heating volumetrically into the subcutaneous fat layer.
+- 2MHz penetrates deeper and wider, heating into the subcutaneous fat layer with more volume.

-Using both together extends the thermal reaction to the dermo-subcutaneous junction, expanding the remodeling of structural proteins like collagen and elastin into the deep dermis and fibrous septa.
-Because it re-fills layer by layer — from surface texture to the deep structural scaffold — unlike ultrasound (HIFU), which stimulates in points, it leads to overall facial firmness.
-This is exactly what XERF calls structural tightening.
+Using both wavelengths together carries the thermal response through to the dermis–subcutis boundary, extending the remodelling of structural proteins such as collagen and elastin into the deep dermis and the fibrous septa.
+Because it refills layer by layer — from surface texture to the deep structural framework — it produces overall facial firmness, unlike ultrasound (HIFU), which stimulates at discrete points.
+This is precisely what XERF means by structural tightening.

-This characteristic is confirmed in research on the XERF device itself.
-In a recent study using a minipig skin model and computational simulation (Ko et al., Lasers in Medical Science, 2025), the dual-frequency approach induced more pronounced collagen and elastin remodeling across the dermis and fibrous septa — and deeper into the dermis — than single frequency; the changes grew more pronounced over time, from day 7 to day 15 to day 30.
-At the same time, adipocytes were preserved without damage, indicating that it firms the structure without harming the fat layer.¹
+Research on XERF itself bears this out.
+In a study using a porcine skin model and computational simulation, the dual-frequency approach induced deeper and more pronounced collagen and elastin remodelling across the dermis and fibrous septa than a single frequency, and the change grew more marked from day 7 to day 15 to day 30 after treatment.
+At the same time, adipocytes were preserved without damage — the structure was reinforced while the fat layer was left intact.

 Why XERF is special, part two — Wave Fit Pulse: low pain, high energy

-On top of this, XERF introduces the Wave Fit Pulse concept, greatly reducing pain during treatment — a major advantage.
+On top of this, the Wave Fit Pulse concept reduces the pain burden during treatment considerably.

 How many shots are appropriate?